sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 // Tell the planner to create a plan for our problem: var plan = planner.CreatePlanAsync(problem).GetAwaiter().GetResult(); // or obviously just await.. if we're in an async method

-// Verify that applying the plan results in a state that satisfies the goal,
+// Now let's verify that applying the plan results in a state that satisfies the goal,
-// printing out the actions included in the plan and the intermediate state in the process:
+// printing out the actions included in the plan in the process: var planFormatter = new PlanFormatter(problem.Domain);
-// NB: output is obviously something that could be improved upon.
-In particular, I'm
-// aware that it'd be nice to explictly state what the variables used in the action schema
-// are mapped to at each stage.
-That's a TODO. var planFormatter = new PlanFormatter(problem.Domain);
 var state = problem.InitialState;
 foreach (var action in plan.Steps)